Ouranosinc/xclim/docs/analogues.rst

 All methods accept arrays, the first is the reference (n, D) and the second is the candidate (m, D).
 Where the climate indicators vary along D and the distribution dimension along n or m.
 All methods output a single float.
-See their documentation in :ref:`analogues:Analogue metrics API`.
+See their documentation in :ref:`analogues:Analogues Metrics API`.

 .. warning::